 The analysis is somewhat more intricate when one moves away from the slow motion approximation for the source entities.
-It is available in \cite{biegarf2}.
+In such a fully relativistic scenario one uses the outgoing null coordinate $u$ instead of time $t$ and evaluations are done at future (past) null infinity ($r\rightarrow\infty$) using $u$.
+The discussion is available in \cite{biegarf1} and also nicely summarised briefly in \cite{jokela}.
 The essence however is to see if the velocity of the test charge changes on account of the field or the pulse (i.e. we find a nonzero value of the L. H. S. in Eqn.
 (1)), and whether there is a `permanent change' which appears after the pulse has departed, and persists later too.
-It is this viewpoint, which does not necessarily attribute memory to a passing wave field, is what we focus on in this article.
-Diverse aspects of electromagnetic memory as well as `color' (Yang-Mills) memory have been discussed in numerous papers in the recent past \cite{winicour,pasterski,pate,satish,andrea,garfinkle,biegarf2,seraj}.
+It is this viewpoint, which does not necessarily attribute memory to a passing wave field at null infinity, is what we focus on in this article.
+In a sense, our approach to `memory' as an observable phenomenon is somewhat similar to the idea of `persistent observables' extensively pursued in \cite{eanna1,eanna2,eanna3}.
+Diverse aspects of electromagnetic memory as well as `color' (Yang-Mills) memory have been discussed in numerous papers in the recent past \cite{winicour,susskind, pasterski,pate,satish,andrea,garfinkle,biegarf2,jokela, seraj}.